-Luckily, the day before Thanksgiving, our friend Rana came to the rescue.
-She loaned us several pots, an extra pie plate, a whisk for gravy, and a 9″ x 13″ pan for rolls.
-On top of that, she took us to a Turkish store near her house, where we finally found a pan for only 7 bucks that was large enough to cook the turkey, superb Granny Smith apples for pie, and black olives that actually taste like ours back home, though with the pits intact.
+Luckily, our friend Rana came to the rescue the day before Thanksgiving.
+She loaned us several pots, an extra pie plate, a whisk for gravy, and a 9″x13″ pan for rolls.
+On top of that, she took us to a Turkish store near her house, where we finally found a pan that was large enough to cook the turkey (for only seven francs!), superb Granny Smith apples for pie, and black olives that actually taste like our favorite California olives, though with the pits intact.

 One of our neighbors came to the rescue and gave Trav a box of rice with instructions to let it soak for several hours on very low heat, then add his other ingredients.
 Though it didn’t have the fluffy texture of what we’ve always used, it was more edible than our first batch of gloop.
 Apparently I’ve taken our boring old brown rice for granted.

-We borrowed an extra table, chairs, plates, and silverware from our friends, Carlos & Nicole, and we were all set.
+We borrowed an extra table, chairs, plates, and silverware from our friends, Carlos and Nicole, and we were all set.

 One of the neatest things was that Trav and I were the only Americans, so it was fun and new to share our holiday with a group of folks who were experiencing Thanksgiving for the first time.
 They asked questions about the origin of the holiday and about things they’ve only seen in American movies.

-Another loose tradition we have is to allow each person a moment to give thanks, typically for their health, family, job, and friends.
+Another loose tradition we have is to go around the room before or after dinner and allow each person a moment to give thanks.
+Typically it’s for things like your health, family, job, friends, etc.